fgsl/swagger-docs/README.md

 This project depends on [swagger-php](https://zircote.github.io/swagger-php).

-# Annotations
+# Attributes

+Use attributes for generating SWagger documentation.

-Read about annotations in [swagger-php annotations](https://zircote.github.io/swagger-php/reference/annotations.html).
+Read about attributes in [swagger-php attributes](https://zircote.github.io/swagger-php/guide/attributes.html) topic.

-But maybe you can learn better by [examples](https://github.com/zircote/swagger-php/tree/master/Examples).
+But maybe you can learn better by [examples](https://zircote.github.io/swagger-php/guide/examples.html).

 # Model for API page